 Scratch the seeds into place and cover them loosely because they require light to germinate.

-I’ve started seeds indoors before, about 4 to 6 weeks before the last frost date, and in my experience this is the way to go.
+I’ve started seeds indoors before, about four to six weeks before the last frost date, and in my experience this is the way to go.
 The flowers seem to handle transplanting well enough, and tend to bloom stronger and healthier than directly-sown seeds.

 A few coworkers have told me that their own directly sown seeds take a year before they bloom, and they are trustworthy folks.
 I wouldn’t know because I can be a tad impatient and tend to sow my seeds a bit earlier than I’m supposed to… but I can certainly attest to Rubeckia’s aversion to frost and cold!